 5. Centerpieces and Pictures

 I loved the flowers colors, the arrangement and the fact that the glass cachepots were filled with nothing but.. marshmallows!
 So cute and subtle.
-The different heights of centerpieces across the room added to the ambience as well.
+The different heights of centerpieces across the room added to the ambiance as well.
 As for another personal touch, Michael and Jess had one small picture frame for each table with a different picture of them on it.
 I like how they were everyday pictures of the couple, another unique way to add your personal touch (and a fun stress-free project for brides that like to be involved).

 Jess will be back next week and she’ll post more about the reception.
 Thank you for being part of this journey! -Tammy